-However, there is no doubt that even an entry level basic dedicated graphics card can give you performance gains for certain tasks and filters.
+However, there is no doubt that even an entry-level primary dedicated graphics card can give you performance gains for specific tasks and filters.

-Investing in a simple, dedicated graphics card is recommended if you are an expert photo editor with a good budget for your photo editing build.
+Investing in a simple, dedicated graphics card is recommended if you are an expert photo editor with a reasonable budget for your photo editing build.

-If you are short on budget, however, then it recommended that you maximize the portion of the budget for a good CPU as photo editing is more CPU dependent than GPU dependent.
+If you are short on budget, however, it is recommended that you maximize the budget for a good CPU, as photo editing is more CPU dependent than GPU-dependent.

-As is the case with all PC builds. it is important to choose the right components for a build for Photo Editing as well.
-Since many of us have a limited budget, it is imperative that we put a higher portion of our budget in the right hardware.
+As is the case with all PC builds.
+Choosing the right components for a build for photo editing is also essential.
+Since many of us have a limited budget, we must put more of our budget into the proper hardware.

 Do You Need a Graphics Card for Photo Editing?

-Fortunately, no. You do not need to have a dedicated graphics card on your PC in order to use Photo Editing software like Adobe Photoshop.
+Fortunately, no. You do not need a dedicated graphics card on your PC for photo editing software like Adobe Photoshop.

-However, that is not to say that you won’t see any kind of benefit should you choose to buy a dedicated GPU.
+However, that is not to say you won’t see any benefit if you buy a dedicated GPU.

-Pudget Systems has conducted a comprehensive study on the effects of a dedicated GPU on Adobe Photoshop – easily the most popular photo editing software out there.
+Pudget Systems has conducted a comprehensive study on the effects of a dedicated GPU on Adobe Photoshop – quickly the most popular photo editing software.

 The test above was conducted on Adobe Photoshop CC 2019 using an Intel Core i9-9900K.

-The results are pretty conclusive when considering iGPU vs dedicated GPU for photo editing.
-Even a lower-mid range dedicated GPU, NVIDIA GTX 1060, is about 40% more powerful compared to the popular Intel UHD 630 iGPU.
+The results are pretty conclusive when considering iGPU vs. dedicated GPU for photo editing.
+Even a lower-mid range dedicated GPU, NVIDIA GTX 1060, is about 40% more potent than the popular Intel UHD 630 iGPU.

-Most of this has to do with the fact that even a cheap dedicated graphics card has far more VRAM compared to an integrated.
-In this case, the GeForce GTX 1060 has 6 GB of VRAM whereas the Intel UHD 630 caps at 1 GB of VRAM only.
+Most of this concerns that even a cheap dedicated graphics card has far more VRAM than an integrated one.
+In this case, the GeForce GTX 1060 has 6 GB of VRAM, whereas the Intel UHD 630 caps at 1 GB of VRAM only.
 And you can switch your graphics cards while using them.

-Hence, the Intel UHD 630 would have a hard time loading up and rendering the assets and features in real-time particularly if the image is large.
+Hence, the Intel UHD 630 would have difficulty loading and rendering the assets and features in real-time, mainly if the image is large.

-The Difference in iGPU and Dedicated GPU Depends on the Tasks and Filters Used!
+The Difference Between iGPU and Dedicated GPU Depends on the Tasks and Filters Used!

 Note that the chart in the section above shows only the GENERAL performance score of the GPUs.

-In actuality, the performance difference between the iGPU and a dedicated GPU depends upon what filters and features you use and what tasks you perform.
+The performance difference between the iGPU and a dedicated GPU depends on what filters and features you use and what tasks you perform.

-For example according to Pudget Systems, effects and filters that use GPU acceleration such as “Smart Sharpen”, “Field Blur”, “Iris Blur” and “Resizing” were much faster on a dedicated GPU as compared to an integrated graphics card.
+For example, according to Pudget Systems, effects and filters that use GPU acceleration such as “Smart Sharpen,” “Field Blur,” “Iris Blur,” and “Resizing” was much faster on a dedicated GPU as compared to an integrated graphics card.

-This chart sheds more light on how an integrated GPU and dedicated GPUs compare in terms of performance for specific tasks and effects.
+This chart sheds more light on how integrated and dedicated GPU compare performance for specific tasks and effects.

 List of Features that Require a GPU for Photoshop

-According to the official Adobe Photoshop specs, the following are all the features that can benefit or require a GPU to work.
+According to the official Adobe Photoshop specs, the following features can benefit or require a GPU.